thomaseizinger/comit.network/docs/comit-sdk/classes/_swap_.swap.md

 sidebar_label: "Swap"
 ---

-A statefull class that represents a single swap.
+A stateful class that represents a single swap.

 It has all the dependencies embedded that are necessary for taking actions on the swap.